arangodb/docs/drivers/java-reference-setup.md

   .build();
 ```

 ## Active Failover

-In case of `Active-Failover` deployment the driver should be configured in the following way:
+In case of an _Active Failover_ deployment the driver should be configured in
+the following way:
-- the load balancing strategy must be either set to `LoadBalancingStrategy.NONE` or not set at all, since that would be the default
+- the load balancing strategy must be either set to `LoadBalancingStrategy.NONE`
+  or not set at all, since that would be the default
 - `acquireHostList` should be set to `true`

 ```Java